cbshiles/KALX-libfms/doc/fms/finance.md

 # Finance

-I order to apply mathematics to finance we need to map financial concepts to mathematical concepts.
+In order to apply mathematics to finance we need to map financial concepts to mathematical concepts.
 This involves making assumptions to simplify messy reality.